AliEmili/Traversy-media-javascript/README.md

 # Traversy-media-javascript
-Practices related to javascript by a youtube channel called 'Traversy Media', most (if not all) the projects are included the HTML & CSS files.
+Practices related to javascript by a youtube channel called 'Traversy Media', all the projects are included the HTML & CSS files.
 <br/><br/>
 - 1 to 4 : JAVASCRIPT DOM cheatsheet.
 <br/><br/>